grafana/writers-toolkit/docs/sources/writing-guide/contribute-release-notes/index.md

 ---
-title: Contribute to what's new or release notes
+title: Contribute to What's New or release notes
 menuTitle: Contribute to what's new or release notes
 description: This section describes the different ways of contributing to what's new or release notes.
 aliases: